GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/10.091-100/02.Weeping-Will-Not-Save-Me/docs.md

 ---
+title: |
-title: 92.
-Weeping Will Not Save Me
+    092. Weeping Will Not Save Me - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 092.
+Weeping Will Not Save Me.
+Weeping will not save me Tho' my face were bathed in tears, That could not allay my fears, Could not wash the sins of years Weeping will not save me.
+    keywords:  |
-    keywords: Christ in Song, Weeping Will Not Save Me, Weeping will not save me , Jesus wept and died for me
+        Christ in Song, adventhymnals, advent hymnals, Weeping Will Not Save Me, Weeping will not save me .
+Jesus wept and died for me;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 92. WEEPING WILL NOT SAVE ME
+## 092. WEEPING WILL NOT SAVE ME
+####  Christ in Song,

 ```txt
 1.